 The FFY 2014-2019 TIP is consistent with GO TO 2040 with respect to environmental justice.
 As part of the major capital evaluation process for GO TO 2040, environmental justice impacts were evaluated to demonstrate that the benefits of transportation investments are shared broadly in the CMAP region.
-This was done by examining the jobs-housing access measure for areas where median income is less than half the regional median income.
-The results indicate that, as a class, the major capital projects do improve access to jobs by auto and transit for disadvantaged communities.
-While minority communities were not specifically broken out, income and minority status are closely correlated in the Chicago region.
+This was done by examining the jobs-housing access measure for areas that were defined as "environmental justice" areas - those with a concentration of low-income or minority residents.
+The results demonstrate that job accessibility is improved, particularly in terms of transit.
 The method is documented in an appendix to the GO TO 2040 update.